**Special offer** Free 60-minute consultation for Parkinson’s patients.

 You will also learn how to practice Active Rest on your own at home.

 A course of 25 private sessions of 45-60 minutes can provide a good foundation for most people.

 Wear comfortable, loose clothing – tight clothing or thick fabrics like denim will impede your range of motion, which can interfere with your ability to balance, move freely from sitting to standing, and so forth.

 Having your partner/carer attend your sessions with you may be helpful – your partner/carer may be able to support your learning with their own understanding of how to apply AT principles.

-Alexander technique instructors are certified by national and international societies who must answer to government regulations on ethics of practice.
+Alexander Technique teachers are certified by national and international societies who must answer to government regulations on ethics of practice.

 The following links may be helpful for finding certified AT teachers:

 Parkinson’s is a progressive neurological condition with physical symptoms such as trembling, loss of balance and coordination, and impaired movement as well as feelings of anxiety, depression, pain and insomnia.
 Although the Alexander Technique isn’t intended to reverse the underlying cause it can greatly help to get the most out of the resources that are still available by teaching, through experience, how to move more efficiently and improve awareness in activity, as well as helping to manage anxiety.